kenjiSpecial/kenjiSpecial.github.io/_pages/about_en.markdown

 I'm developing web tool using Firebase and React or news contents with WebGL at work.

-I'm using photoshop, Affinity Design、and Blender to design the prototype or communicate with our team.
+I'm using Photoshop, Affinity Design, After Effect and Blender to design the prototype or communicate with our team.

 I'm developing my webgl framework, [dan-shari-gl](https://github.com/kenjiSpecial/dan-shari-gl) in my free time.